falaknaz433/InternIntelligence_ProjectName/README.md

 # InternIntelligence_ProjectName

-# 🔐 Modern Login Page – TYLET
+# 🔐 Modern Login Page
 A clean, modern, and responsive **Login Page** built using **HTML, CSS, and JavaScript**, with **Firebase Authentication** integration.
 ## ✨ Features
 - 📧 Email and Password fields